enspencer/symbols-hashes/README.md

 }
 ```

-Already we see a much more organized data structure.
-Each piece of information is denoted by a key to the left of it, so at least looking at this syntax, we know exactly what each value represents.
+Already we see a data structure much more suited to our goal of storing a wizard.
+Each piece of information is denoted by a key to the left of it, so looking at this syntax, we know exactly what each value represents.
 Furthermore we can now use the key value on the left to access the information items.
 So, if I wanted to see my_wizard's name, I could access it like so:

 ```ruby